erikhenrique/mood-recorder/README.md

 ```
 What was good?
-[06/04 - Wednesday] Code Review time was improved
+[06/04 - Wednesday] Fantastic reviews on PR

-What we have to improve?
+What do we have to improve?
 [06/04 - Wednesday] Focus on technical debts

 Special thanks to: